Welcome to

 St John’s: 10.45am

-(*A recording of the Mass will be available later from Sunday afternoon)
+(*A recording of the Mass should be available later from Sunday afternoon)

 The Mass is the most perfect form of Prayer”—Pope Paul VI